Call us 0333 370 4333

 However, upon Appeal, on 16 November 2023, Lord Justice Sharp determined that the requested extradition should be barred upon the basis that it would not serve the interests of Justice.

-This decision has attracted controversy to the extent that The City of London Police has stated ‘we are carefully considering the High Court’s Judgment’.
+This decision has attracted controversy to the extent that a CPS spokesperson said in a statement: "We are carefully considering the High Court's judgment."

 Should you require the assistance of our highly experienced Team in the defence of Extradition Proceedings we will: